ekdeguzm/sign_up_form/README.md

 * Checks for password with a minimum of eight characters that includes at leased one special character and one number.
 * Collect user data with specific input types.
 * Use javascript to check if password fields match.
-* Displays error messages for form validation within the elements of the page.
+* Displays error message and respective colors for form validation within the elements of the page.
 * Used **Git** and **GitHub** for project management.
 * **Cross tested** on Firefox and Chrome based browsers.